 Ken also attended Vito's sculpture class where he

 perfected the techniques used today for the Studio 303

 castings and finishes.
-Below are two pictures of Vito's
+Below are some pictures from

 From the 1970s through the 1990s Ken worked in the film and

 television industries as well as teaching classes in

 Television Production and Post Production at Los Angeles

 City College and Pasadena City College.
 Using connections

 made during this period Ken was able to add to the

 collection, and when he retired from working in the industry